triangle-man/code-club/03-codeclub.md

 ## Recap of 02

-_Expressions_ are little questions for Racket to answer.
-We saw two ways to make expressions.
+_Expressions_ are like little questions for Racket to answer.
+We have seen two ways to make expressions.
 An expression is either:

   1. A _value_; or

   2. `(` _function_ _expression_<sub>1</sub> _expression_<sub>2</sub>  ... `)`

 The value of the first kind of expression is itself.
-To evaluate the second kind of ezpression, Racket first evaluates all the sub-expressions, then applies the function to the values produced.
+To evaluate the second kind of expression, Racket first evaluates all the sub-expressions, then applies the function to the values produced.

 We also now know several kinds of value.
 A _value_ is either: